McKaysPlay/FINAL-FANTASY-TES-V/README.md

 <details>

 1. Create and name your character in Racemenu.
-2. Wait for **ALL** the messages in the top left corner of your screen to stop scrolling by, this will take a few minutes.
+1. Wait for **ALL** the messages in the top left corner of your screen to stop scrolling by, this will take a few minutes.
-3. Click OK on the _you need to close the menu now._ popup.
+1. Click OK on the _you need to close the menu now._ popup.
-4. Click OK on the _MCM Configuration_ has finished playing_ popup.
+1. Click OK on the _MCM Configuration_ has finished playing_ popup.
-5. Seriously, don't open any menus, don't save, don't talk to the little dragon, don't try to leave until there are no more messages scrolling in the top left corner of your screen.
+1. Seriously, don't open any menus, don't save, don't talk to the little dragon, don't try to leave until there are no more messages scrolling in the top left corner of your screen.
-6. When the game asks _Would you like to assign your attributes now?_ - Choose Yes.
+1. When the game asks _Would you like to assign your attributes now?_ - Choose Yes.
-7. When the game asks you to _Choose Difficulty Level for Ava_ - Choose Novice (30).
+1. When the game asks you to _Choose Difficulty Level for Ava_ - Choose Novice (30).
-8. Loot the room for gear, weapons, food, potions, and spell books (feel free to take everything if you can carry it).
+1. Loot the room for gear, weapons, food, potions, and spell books (feel free to take everything if you can carry it).
-9. Hit Esc to open up the Game Menu and click on _MOD CONFIGURATION_ menu.
-10. Scroll down to find and click on _Stay in the Fight_.
-11. Wait for the menus to load and then click on _Immortality_.
-12. _Under Pact with The Gods_, Check off _Active_.
-13. Close menus to save.
-14. Hit Tab and open _MAGIC_ menu.
+1. Hit Tab and open _MAGIC_ menu.
-15. Navigate to _POWERS_ tab.
+1. Navigate to _POWERS_ tab.
-16. Equip _Reflect_.
+1. Equip _Reflect_.
-17. Close menus.
+1. Close menus.
-18. Hit Z to activate Reflect and choose a Skill to increase by 10 points from your background before you were an adventurer.
+1. Hit Z to activate Reflect and choose a Skill to increase by 10 points from your background before you were an adventurer.
-19. Hit Tab to open _ITEMS_ menu.
+1. Hit Tab to open _ITEMS_ menu.
-20. Read _Spellforge Manual_.
+1. Read _Spellforge Manual_.
-21. Choose Yes to import spells, this will take a few minutes.
+1. Choose Yes to import spells, this will take a few minutes.
-22. Close menus.
+1. Close menus.
-23. Wait until message shows up that all spells have been imported and click Ok.
+1. Wait until message shows up that all spells have been imported and click Ok.
-24. Click _Conjure Forge: Not Learned_ to learn how to conjure the Spellforge
+1. Click _Conjure Forge: Not Learned_ to learn how to conjure the Spellforge
-25. Click _Close_ to close menus.
+1. Click _Close_ to close menus.
-26. Talk to The Messenger (the little dragon) and choose your fate **picking a vampire start is not recommended - see known issues**
+1. Talk to The Messenger (the little dragon) and choose your fate **picking a vampire start is not recommended - see known issues**
-27. Open and walk through the door, be patient as the game prepares and loads your world.
+1. Open and walk through the door, be patient as the game prepares and loads your world.
-28. Shortly after loading into the game world Moonlight Tales will ask what option to scale the werewolf perks to - there is no wrong answer, choose what you like, you can always change your selection later with the configureation ring.
+1. Shortly after loading into the game world Moonlight Tales will ask what option to scale the werewolf perks to - there is no wrong answer, choose what you like, you can always change your selection later with the configureation ring.
-29. **If your character's face doesn't look right see known issues**
+1. **If your character's face doesn't look right see known issues**
-30. Go forth and adventure!
+1. Go forth and adventure!

 </details>